Almost there!

 • Tata AIA Fortune Guarantee Pension:

-The Tata AIA Fortune Guarantee Pension Plan is a non-linked, non-participating annuity plan designed to provide a secure and regular income post-retirement.
+The Tata AIA Fortune Guarantee Pension Plan provides lifelong guaranteed5 income with a flexibility to cover spouse under the same plan and save taxes1.
 It offers flexible annuity options, including immediate and deferred annuities.

 • Tata AIA Saral Pension Plan: